Australian Kim Jong Un Fan Alek Sigley Drops Ominously Out of Sight in Pyongyang

 “The North Koreans are sending a message,” said Paik Hak-soon, president of the Sejong Institute, an influential government-funded think tank.
 “They are saying, ‘We are not so pliable.’”
 There’s no flexibility where the honor of the regime might be at stake.

 Sigley should have known there is almost nothing that could be said about the Ryugyong Hotel that would not sound like mockery.
 It is a longstanding high-rise joke.
 In recent years, the project has suffered from failing elevators and deteriorating concrete, among numerous structural problems.
+Sigley, however, had reason to think he was in the good graces of the regime.

+While the Australian government was looking for “clarification” of where the hell he was, the North’s party newspaper Rodong Sinmun had him saying he found the DPRK (Democratic People’s Republic of Korea) “a very fascinating country.”

+There was, he was quoted as saying, "no other country like DPRK in the world” and “to visit and to see is the most important way to break the negative perception of the country.”

+There was no telling, of course, if Sigley was compelled to say all that to make up for the rude affront of his comment on the Ryugyong or if he uttered those words before disappearing – or indeed, they were written for him.
+In any case, such flattery was pretty typical of his usual discourse.

-Sigley, however, believed he knew how to stay in the good graces of the regime.
-In interviews he could not have seemed happier.
+Sigley believed he knew how to stay in the good graces of the regime.
+In many interviews he could not have seemed happier.
 "I've never felt threatened, and this whole year has been a period of rapprochement," he told the British TV network, Sky News.
 “Last year when things were really bad and lots of threats were traded, it was totally life as normal."

 Sigley professed, in an interview with the South Korean website NK News, not to be “particularly interested in saying what has already been said a thousand times” but “to present life in North Korea as I see it and experience it.”

-Note: This article was updated and corrected on June 27, 2019, at 5 p.m.
-EDT